liangchiwuu/google-maps-js-api-demo/README.md

 ## Overview

-This is an HTML file which demonstrates the following Google Maps JavaScript APIs:
+This is a simple website that demonstrates the following Google Maps JavaScript APIs:

 1. Google Simple Polyline
 2. Google Shortest Path